 3 Semester Hours

-*NOTE* Business Majors and Minors are required to take BADM 1040 prior to enrolling in this program.
+*NOTE* Business Majors and Minors are required to take ECON 105 or ECON 110 and 120 and BADM 1040 prior to enrolling in this program.

 Beginning Spanish I or Beginning Spanish II